ryanpeh/SmartNUS/docs/DeveloperGuide.md

 [//]: # (TODO: Insert class diagram)

-The `QuizManager` class is the class that manages the logic behind the quiz.
+The `QuizManager` class is the class that manages the logic behind the quiz, and is created once a quiz is started.

+Each `QuizManager` class stores the following information about the quiz:
+* `questions`: A list of `Question` objects for all the questions in the quiz
+* `currentIndex`: The current question index the user is currently at
+* `selectedChoices`: A list of `Choice` objects used to keep track of the choices that the user has entered so far
+* `statistic`: A `Statistic` object used to keep track of the statistics of the quiz

 ### Storage component